hbctraining/DGE_workshop/lessons/01_DGE_setup_and_overview.md

 ### Differential expression analysis workflow

-To model counts appropriately when performing a differential expression analysis, there are a number of software packages that have been developed for differential expression analysis of RNA-seq data, and new methods are continuously being developed; however, a few different tools are generally recommended. **DESeq2** and **EdgeR** both use the negative binomial model and similar methods and, typically, yield similar results.
-Both of these tools are very sensitive, but may be somewhat stringent at reducing false positives. **Limma voom** is another tool often used for DE analysis, but may be less sensitive for small sample sizes.
-This tool is recommended when the number of biological replicates per group grows large (e.g. > 20).
+To model counts appropriately when performing a differential expression analysis, there are a number of software packages that have been developed for differential expression analysis of RNA-seq data.
+Even as new methods are continuously being developed a few  tools are generally recommended as best practice, e.g. **[DESeq2])(https://bioconductor.org/packages/release/bioc/html/DESeq2.html)** and **[EdgeR](https://bioconductor.org/packages/release/bioc/html/edgeR.html)**.
+Both these tools use the negative binomial model, employ similar methods, and typically, yield similar results.
+They are pretty stringent, and have a good balance between sensitivity and specificity (reducing both false positives and false negatives).

+**Limma-Voom** is another set of tools often used together for DE analysis, but this method may be less sensitive for small sample sizes.
+This method is recommended when the number of biological replicates per group grows large (> 20).

 Many studies describing comparisons between these methods show that while there is some agreement, there is also much variability between tools. **Additionally, there is no one method that performs optimally under all conditions ([Soneson and Dleorenzi, 2013](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-14-91)).**

 ![deg1](../img/deg_methods1.png)